esacteksab/gh-tp/README.md

 ### Targeting with Terraform

-If you're targeting a resource, you can still get markdown from that plan's output. `tp` reads from `stdin` like so:
+If you're targeting a resource, you can still create markdown from that plan's output. `tp` reads from `stdin` like so:

 ```bash
 terraform plan -out plan.out -no-color  | gh tp -